 A steel support to a structural glass roof creates a minimal supporting frame.
 The resulting glass roof design is very in keeping with loft style projects or industrial design schemes.

 This steel framed glass extension in Buckinghamshire utilised steel sections to support the glass roof.
 This supporting method was perfect for this extension design as an industrial design was desired.
-Thermally broken steel doors were used as the rear access doors to the garden and the steel supporting structural for the glass helped to maintain that design aesthetic.
+Thermally broken steel doors were used as the rear access doors to the garden and the steel supporting structure for the glass helped to maintain that design aesthetic.

 Other Supporting Options